 - Are you using a correctly-fitted breast shield (pump flange)?

 Have you measured your nipple size before using the breast shield?

-Please know the breast shield that comes together with your breast pump is a standard size (that fits majority of moms, BUT, that does not mean it will guarantee to fit you well.
+Please know the breast shield (flange) that comes together with your breast pump is a standard size (that fits the majority of moms, BUT, that does not mean it will guarantee to fit you well.

 Also, you should know that incorrect breast shield size leads to not-optimal pumping (in some cases, discomfort and pain).

 By using a proper flange size suitable for your nipple, you have a better chance to increase your pumping output (talk about 20% increase or even more).

 - Click here to read more about how to choose your breast shield size (includes: case studies from mothers who have done this).